 Air pollution emissions have dropped steadily since 1970 thanks to the Clean Air Act.
 Source: U.S. EPA, Air Trends: Air Quality National Summary, 2019.

 As climate change continues, cleaning up these pollutants will become ever more challenging.

 The Clean Air Act must remain intact and enforced to enable the nation to continue to protect all Americans from the dangers of air pollution.
-At its core, the Clean Air Act protects public health and has driven improvements in air quality for 48 years, as shown in Figure 1.
-Since 2000, the "State of the Air" reports have also documented these improvements, as shown in trend charts for counties and cities available on those pages in this report.
+At its core, the Clean Air Act protects public health and has driven improvements in air quality for nearly 50 years, as shown in Figure 1.
+Since 2000, the "State of the Air" reports have also documented these improvements, as shown in trend charts for counties and cities available at www.stateoftheair.org.
 That progress is not certain to continue, as some in Congress seek to remove or weaken that law, and as the administration seeks to repeal or reverse the safeguards in place to enforce the law.

 - A complete discussion of the sources of data and the methodology is included in Methodology.